engisalor/sketch-grammar-explorer/README.md

 ### Input files

-**SGE call structure**
+**SGEX call structure**

-One or more calls can be executed by creating an input file readable by SGE that contains API calls in the form dictionaries of parameters.
+One or more calls can be executed by creating an input file readable by SGEX that contains API calls in the form dictionaries of parameters.

 - input files require a `"type"` key indicating what kind of call it is (`"freqs"`)
 - the key of each call serves as a call-id (`"call0"`)